Manual Upgrade

 # Re-run the upgrade

-helm upgrade boltmcp ... -f values-prod.yamlhelm rollback is the textbook recovery, but it can fail with original object Secret with the name "boltmcp-auth" not found when rolling back across a chart version that changed which resources are Helm-managed.
+helm upgrade boltmcp ... -f ./config/values-prod.yamlhelm rollback is the textbook recovery, but it can fail with original object Secret with the name "boltmcp-auth" not found when rolling back across a chart version that changed which resources are Helm-managed.
 If that happens, fall back to the manual kubectl delete secret sh.helm.release.v1.boltmcp.v<N> approach above.